elisehaldane/morello-board/README.md

 - `RUNNER_PREFIX`: a prefix in the runner name, commonly a project ID
 - `RC_VERSION`: the script version, appears third in the runner name

+### Usage and caveats

+If left blank, then the CheriBSD version defaults to the latest available from the project's HTTP server: [download.cheribsd.org][cheribsd].
+Where the latest version available is unknown or definitely ahead of what's in use on the machine, the user should instead provide the version that matches the host.
+To give an example, a CheriBSD 24.05 host (itself based on FreeBSD v15) ought to have jails older than or including that version.

 A runner name comprises four components: the `HOST_ID`, `RUNNER_PREFIX`, `RC_VERSION`, and then a suffix of random alphanumeric characters (the `RUNNER_SUFFIX`).
 To avoid collisions when the runner is created, the random suffix is the only part that the user cannot modify via the above variables.
+This project might have a runner named "prod-dsbd-remote-lab-1.2.0-H7sd3k1k", for example.

 ## Additional context